reframejs/reframe/docs/usage-manual.md

 ## Custom Webpack &nbsp; [<sup><sub>:top:</sub></sup>](#custom)

-Save a `reframe.config.js` file at your app's root directory and use the `webpackBrowserConfig` and/or `webpackNodejsConfig` configurations.
+You can customize the webpack config by using `webpackBrowserConfig` and/or `webpackNodejsConfig`.

 ~~~js
 // reframe.config.js